Health Insurance Coverage Gap: What Happens After You Leave Your Job?

 • You must be able to provide verification to prove your loss of coverage and the loss event date upon request

-It is important to know that Covered CA does require a random selection of applicants who enroll during the Special Enrollment Period to provide verification documents for their qualifying life event.
+Covered CA requires random applicants who enroll during the Special Enrollment Period to provide documents that verify their QLE.

 How do I find out the date of my loss of coverage?